project-violet/violet/README.md

 iOS version of violet is already ready.
 However, unlike the Android version, 7z decompression and downloader are omitted.

+### Code Refactoring Plan

+Violet is my first mobile app project.
+Since I started without knowing anything, I didn't even know basic concepts like state management, so the code is very dirty.
+I have plans to refactor all my code until 2.0.0 version using bloc and provider etc.

 ### Multiple Language Support

 If you want to add your language to the app,